xthesaintx/wgtngmmaps/README.md

 # wgtngmmaps
-WgtnGM Foundry Module Issue Tracker
+Encounter a bug or issue with the WgtnGM Foundry VTT module?
+Report it [here](https://github.com/xthesaintx/wgtngmmaps/issues).